kdaic/ModelLoader/README.md

 # 4. Destination

-## 4.1. static library of ModelLoader
+## 4.1.
+Static library of ModelLoader

 generated in the lib/, using HRP library